Creating the textures and underpaintings in this workshop is messy.

 Your reference material

-- Four or more images you may want to incorporate into your textured surfaces
+- 4-6 images you may want to incorporate into your textured surfaces

 - Contour drawings work well with this process